pebakery/pebakery-docs/Commands/INI/IniDeleteSection.md

 # IniDeleteSection

-This command will delete a given section, along with all keys and values it contains from the file you specify.
+Deletes a section, along with all keys and values it contains from a standard .ini file.

 ## Syntax